vgteam/giraffe-sv-paper/scripts/archiving/README.md

 ./archive_code_and_containers.sh
 ```

-After running all the scripts, you will want to add the data to IPFS to get a hash to pin and publish, and for integrity chacking (as no integrity checking is done by the scripts):
+After running all the scripts, you will want to add the data to IPFS to get a hash to pin and publish, and for integrity chacking (as no integrity checking is done by the scripts).
+Note that it must be added through a symlink in your IPFS root, like this:

 ```
-ipfs add -r --nocopy /nanopore/cgl/data/giraffe
+ipfs add -r --nocopy /public/home/anovak/projects/gg/data/cgl-data/giraffe
 ```

 You will also went to publish the Zenodo deposition you uploaded the software archive to, so it becomes visible under its assigned DOI.